nicocernadas/Assembler-Project/README.md

 - 3) To run the game, you should first check if the route to the tasm folder is correct "cd route\to\tasm" (It should be something like "C:\TASM>").
 Once you have that done, type "c game14h" and enjoy.

+> [!NOTE]
+> Please note that the file provided _**does not**_ contain the entire game code, so it won't be playable as is.
+If you'd like to try out the full version, feel free to reach out, and I'll be happy to provide it!

 _**GAMEPLAY**_

 [recorded gameplay](https://github.com/user-attachments/assets/d65c5111-c5f1-4cbe-87ec-fc0c5a3a431c)